valencik/mastersAPSC/documents/thesis/thesis.md

 Analysis is offered on the search queries which displays how many nuclides, authors, journals, and publication years the query involved.

 ## NSR Explorer - Web Application
-As a result of this thesis, we have developed a web application, NSR Explorer, to increase accessibility to exploration of the Nuclear Science References data.
+As a contribution to this thesis, we have developed a web application, NSR Explorer, to increase accessibility to exploration of the Nuclear Science References data.
-This includes the authors documented, the entries recorded and keyworded, their links, and all available metadata for the nearly 120 years.
+This includes the authors documented, the entries recorded and keyworded, their links, and all available metadata for the nearly 120 years of records.
 The application makes use of a web interface to aid in increasing accessibility.
 All that is required to use the application is a modern web browser.
 Interactive visualizations are used to encourage exploration of the data.